Prince Edward Theatre: History

 The theatre was designed in 1930 by Edward A. Stone, with an interior designed by Marc-Henri Levy and Gaston Laverdet.
+It cost over £400,000 to be built.
 Named after Prince Edward (at the time Prince of Wales, briefly Edward VIII and later Duke of Windsor), it opened on 3 April 1930 with a performance of the musical Rio Rita.
 Other notable events in its opening years included the London debut of famed cabaret artiste Josephine Baker, who performed her famous 'Bananas Dance'.

-In 1935, Stone converted the theatre to a dance and cabaret hall, being renamed the "London Casino".
+The theatre was a failure and in 1935, Stone converted the theatre to a dance and cabaret hall at a further cost of £50,000, being renamed the "London Casino" offering dinner or supper dancing with a cabaret revue.
+The Casino closed but was reopened in 1939 after being bought by a syndicate led by Charles Clore and the managing director of the Prince of Wales Theatre, which Clore owned.

 As the London Casino, it was badly damaged and all its windows lost on 10 May 1941, in London's worst air raid of the Second World War.
 All neighbouring buildings directly across Greek Street were destroyed.

 Stage alterations were undertaken by Thomas Braddock in 1942, and that year the building re-opened as the "Queensberry All Services Club"—a club for servicemen where the shows were broadcast on the BBC.
 After the war, the architects T. and E. Braddock restored the building to theatrical use, becoming the "London Casino" once again — where the 'King of Yiddish Music', Leo Fuld, was a major attraction.
 The last production before Cinerama took over the building was Wish You Were Here, which included a full-size swimming pool on stage.